plotly/plotly.github.io/_posts/plotly2/2016-07-01-how-to-make-a-scatter-plot.md

  - title: Create a Chart
    sub-steps:
-    - copy: "After adding your own data, choose your 'Chart Type' in the GRAPH section on the left-hand side and select 'Scatter plot'."
+    - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
+Choose 'Scatter plot' under 'Chart type'."
       img: "![Choose chart main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-choose-chart.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your Y- axis and X-axis to your line plot.
-After selecting ‘Scatter plot', you're then presented the y-axis and x-axis as shown in the figure below to create the plot."
+    - copy: "Click on GRAPH on the left-hand side to add your X-axis and Y-axis to your line plot.
+After selecting ‘Scatter plot', you should then fill out the X and Y dropdown to create the plot."
       img: "![Adding x and y axis](../static/images/line-graph-and-scatter-plot-with-excel/scatter-adding-values.png)"
     - copy: "This will create a raw scatter plot, as seen below."
       img: "![Raw chart](../static/images/line-graph-and-scatter-plot-with-excel/scatter-raw-plot.png)"

  - title: Style a Chart
    sub-steps:
-    - copy: "You can choose your colours, text position, or typeface.
+    - copy: "You can choose your colors, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your plot."
-    - copy: "To change the colours, click on ‘Traces’ under the same STYLE tab.
-Note that certain colours and typeface are available only on PRO.
+    - copy: "To change the colors, click on ‘Traces’ under the same STYLE tab.
+Note that certain colors and typeface are available only on PRO.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-colour-panel.png)"
-    - copy: "For plots that have a larger data set with more values, you may want to display each group in different colours.
+    - copy: "For plots that have a larger data set with more values, you may want to display each group in different colors.
 This option is not currently available, but is coming soon!"
     - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it."
       img: "![Type directly title](../static/images/line-graph-and-scatter-plot-with-excel/scatter-type-title-directly.png)"
     - copy: "The same can be done for the axis labels, and legend."
       img: "![Type directly axis](../static/images/line-graph-and-scatter-plot-with-excel/scatter-type-axis-directly.png)"
-    - copy: "Another option is to visit the 'Traces' section under STYLE, click on 'Text' and enter your title in the box, as shown below."
+    - copy: "Another option is to visit the 'Layout' section under STYLE, click on 'Text' and enter your title in the box, as shown below."
       img: "![Type in layout panel](../static/images/line-graph-and-scatter-plot-with-excel/scatter-type-title-panel.png)"

  - title: Save and Share
    sub-steps:
     - copy: "Your plot is now done!
-Click SAVE on the left-hand side, and give your file a name."
+Click SAVE on the left-hand side."
       img: "![Save main](../static/images/line-graph-and-scatter-plot-with-excel/scatter-save-main.png)"
-    - copy: "Select your PLOT and DATA as 'Public' or 'Private'."
+    - copy: "After giving your file a name, select your PLOT and DATA as 'Public' or 'Private'.
+For more information on how sharing works, including the difference between private, public and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/line-graph-and-scatter-plot-with-excel/scatter-save-pop-up.png)"
-    - copy: "For more information on how to save, export, and share, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page!"
 ---